Ethics is the study of moral norms & values.

 Moral norms emerge from non-moral norms. i.e., "incest is wrong" only when brother & sister have sick babies.

 Moral norms are behaviors of fundamental consequence for human welfare.
 They ensure survival.

-Ethics can be broadly divided into objectivism and subjectivism.
+Ethics can be broadly divided into objectivism (Formalism, Realism) and subjectivism (Relativism, Consequentialism).

 Cultural relativism: The doctrine that what makes an action right is that it's approved by that culture.

 What's the structure of moral knowledge?
 Find it here.